 There’s also what happened with Jameis Winston at Florida State.
 Where the police responsible for the university did their best job to hinder the investigation in to the sexual assault allegation leveled against him.

 Examples like this showcase why women don’t report.
 According to the National Sexual Violence Resource Center in 2018 only 25 percent of rapes got reported to police.
-Still what’s worse was the immediate after effect after your daughter reporting her rape.
+Still what’s worse was the immediate aftermath of the report against Kobe.
 The prosecutor from Eagle County, Colorado Mark Hurlbert said “In Eagle County, we saw a huge decrease in sex assault reporting.
 And when victims would talk to advocates, they would say that it was because they were afraid they’re going to be treated like the victim in Kobe Bryant’s [case.]”

 From the apology from Kobe men need to learn that consent requires two people.
 If she says “no” at any point during a sexual encounter it means to stop immediately.
 It doesn’t mean to continue the act or acts.

-Also got to see a direct result of what happened factoring in sexual assaults not being reported in a certain part of the United States due to how the defense team treated the victim which means the continued tributes are ridiculous.
+Also we got to see the direct result of what happened afer.
+Sexual assaults are not being reported thanks in part to how Kobe’s defense team treated the victim.
+Meaning that all these tributes are ridiculous.